How to turn company expertise into a recognizable body of thought

 Many companies are able to sound consistent while saying wildly different things.

-Their content uses the same brand vocabulary.
-The tone is recognizable.
-The visual identity is disciplined.
-Every presentation features the approved shade of blue.
+The vocabulary follows the brand guide.
+The tone feels familiar.
+The visual identity remains disciplined.
+Every presentation features the approved shade of blue, applied with near-constitutional seriousness.

-Yet the ideas themselves pull in different directions.
+Beneath that polished surface, the ideas may pull in several directions.

-One executive emphasizes simplicity.
-Another emphasizes customization.
-Sales leads with cost reduction.
-Product speaks about technical sophistication.
+Whereas one executive emphasizes simplicity, another might emphasize customization.
+Sales leads with cost reduction but product speaks about technical sophistication.
 Marketing discusses transformation.
 Customer success focuses on adoption.

 Each claim may be defensible.
-The difficulty is that the audience receives no clear explanation of how they belong together.
+The difficulty is that the audience receives no clear explanation of how or why they belong together.

 That’s the difference between consistency of expression and coherence of thought.